Overview

 1. Students prepare material and documents for their application and then submit it online to the Imperial College application portal. (see sections ‘Before you apply’ and ‘How to apply’).

-3. Applications are being reviewed by the Admissions Panel consisting of several members of academic staff and AI and/or healthcare experts.
+3. Applications are being reviewed by the Academic Admissions Panel consisting of several members of senior academic staff and AI and healthcare experts.

 4. Applicants may be invited for interview by the CDT panel; Steps 2 and 3 would be used to determine applicants to be invited for interview.

 5. Steps 2 to 4 are used to prepare a shortlist of applicants who are selected to get access to the projects that are available to select from.
 Applicants are then asked to select an x-number of projects, ranking them in order of preference.
-This will then be used to try and match students with supervisors in their areas of interest for the interview stage.
+The supervisor teams of the proposed projects review relevant shortlisted applications and decide who they wish to interview for their project.
+The CDT informs the applicants whether they have been selected for supervisor interviews.

 7. Successful applicants would receive an email confirming the proposed outcome, and any remaining conditions to be fulfilled.
-Students are then asked to accept the offer for the proposed supervisor and project.
+Offers are made for a specific project only.
+Students are then asked to accept the offer for the defined project and supervisor team.
 The formal offer of admissions will then be sent through the online application portal and the student needs to accept this offer in the online application portal.

 8. Any offer conditions need to be satisfied prior to starting the programme in October.
 Please see details here on how offer conditions are submitted.